 PF = Power Factor expressed in a decimal fraction, the ratio of true power (P, W, or KW) divided by apparent power (VA or KVA)

-EQUATIONS for SINGLE PHASE AC ELECTRICAL CIRCUITS
+ELECTRICAL EQUATIONS for SINGLE PHASE AC CIRCUITS

 I = VA ÷ E or Amps equals volt-amperes, divided by volts.